 Alan enjoys free diving, surfing, wake boarding, and kite boarding.
 Although he has an adventurous spirit, as your skipper, your safety is always his first concern.

 Liz, your first mate and hostess was born in Jamaica and moved to south Florida as a teenager.
 She became a cosmetologist, a profession in which she excelled.
 She has natural ability to pamper others with an artistic flair.
 She has been sailing since meeting Alan in 1998.

-Both Liz and Alan enjoy fine dining-so food on the Cerulean will be delicious and beautifully presented.
+Both Liz and Alan enjoy fine dining-so food on SKYLARK will be delicious and beautifully presented.
 Liz’s cuisine is diverse and international, having been developed through her extensive travels.
 Her other interests include exploring above and below sea as well as the tranquility of photography, writing, and watercolour painting.

 SKYLARK can accommodate 8 guests in 4 queen-berth guest suites.
 Each cabin has a queen bed, shower and toilet.

-Here's a bit more detailed account of our Cerulean charter.
-Wanted to get you this, as I said in prior email, because the combination of Alan/Liz and Cerulean really makes for a special experience.
+Here's a bit more detailed account of our charter aboard SKYLARK.
+Wanted to get you this, as I said in prior email, because the combination of Alan/Liz and SKYLARK really makes for a special experience.
 The hope here is that may help inform your process in some fashion, though I expect you already have a keen sense for the crew and the yacht.